revawiki/TIG-Stack-for-Monitoring-RouterOS-using-HTTP-Listener/README.md

 ### Installing and Running TIG-Stacks

+Guide to set-up TIG-stacks that run as a docker container.

 1. Install Docker & Docker-Compose if it hasn't been installed on your machine and run it.\
 [Docker Install](https://docs.docker.com/get-docker/) & [Docker-Compose Install](https://docs.docker.com/compose/install/)